 When most people think of gold, they automatically think of yellow gold.
-It's the reason why blonde hair is sometimes referred to as golden one beautiful yellow flower is called a goldenrod.
+It's the reason why blonde hair is sometimes referred to as golden and one beautiful yellow flower is called goldenrod.
 However, whenever you go shopping for jewelry or collect a variety of coins, you'll quickly notice that not all gold is bright yellow.

 In fact, gold can come in a variety of colors and hues.
 This is because the gold pieces that most people own are not pure gold, but instead a mixture of pure gold with another metal.
 The mixture of metals is referred to as an alloy, and depending on what the components, the proprieties of the gold piece vary, including the color.